superdiana/nexmo-developer/_tutorials/en/client-sdk/in-app-call/run.md

 1. If not running, run your local web server with `http-server -c-1`.
 2. Load [http://localhost:3000/index1](http://localhost:3000/index1) into your browser.
 This is the calling app.
-3. Start a new Icognito tab (if using Google Chrome), or a new browser instance.
+3. Start a new Incognito tab (if using Google Chrome), or a new browser instance.
 4. Load [http://localhost:3000/index2](http://localhost:3000/index2) into this new tab or instance.
 This is the receiving app.

 In the call app tab (index1):